UniversalDependencies/docs/treebanks/de_pud/de_pud-pos-DET.md

 ## Morphology

-The form / lemma ratio of `DET` is 39.000000 (the average of all parts of speech is 307.454545).
+The form / lemma ratio of `DET` is 2.108108 (the average of all parts of speech is 1.193156).

-The 1st highest number of forms (78) was observed with the lemma “_”: <em>Beide, El, Le, Los, That, a, al, all, alldem, alle, allen, aller, alles, andere, anderen, anderer, anderes, beiden, beider, das, dem, den, denen, denselben, der, deren, des, desselben, dessen, die, dies, diese, diesem, diesen, dieser, dieses, ein, eine, einem, einen, einer, eines, einige, einigen, irgendeine, jede, jedem, jeden, jeder, jedes, jegliche, jenem, kein, keine, keinen, keinerlei, las, mehr, mehrere, mehreren, meisten, solch, solche, solchen, the, una, viel, viele, vielen, vieler, weitere, weiteren, welche, welchen, welcher, wenig, wenige, zweier</em>.
+The 1st highest number of forms (9) was observed with the lemma “der”: <em>das, dem, den, denen, der, deren, des, dessen, die</em>.

-The 2nd highest number of forms (3) was observed with the lemma “der”: <em>das, dem, der</em>.
+The 2nd highest number of forms (6) was observed with the lemma “dies”: <em>dies, diese, diesem, diesen, dieser, dieses</em>.

+The 3rd highest number of forms (6) was observed with the lemma “ein”: <em>ein, eine, einem, einen, einer, eines</em>.

 `DET` occurs with 5 features: <tt><a href="de_pud-feat-Person.html">Person</a></tt> (2842; 100% instances), <tt><a href="de_pud-feat-Number.html">Number</a></tt> (2841; 100% instances), <tt><a href="de_pud-feat-Case.html">Case</a></tt> (2840; 100% instances), <tt><a href="de_pud-feat-Definite.html">Definite</a></tt> (2837; 100% instances), <tt><a href="de_pud-feat-Gender.html">Gender</a></tt> (2781; 98% instances)